viviansds/CSC120-Project/cheatsheet.md

 Good Luck!

 >This Bathroom needs a key to exit.
-This bedroom contains[Toilet, Bathtub, Shelves, Mirror, Closet]
 Which object do you wanna check?
-This bedroom contains[Toilet, Bathtub, Shelves, Mirror, Closet]
 Type 'unlock' if you are ready to try to use the key!
 Type 'help' if you need additional tip to proceed.
 Type 'quit' if you want to end the game.
+This bathroom contains[Toilet, Bathtub, Shelves, Mirror, Closet]

 **User Input**
 Closet